 • You need several types of security software to secure it

-Cold storages: paper wallet vs. hardware wallet
+Cold storage: Paper wallet vs. hardware wallet

 In this group, we have hardware wallets and paper wallets, so let’s see how those two types of work.

-1) Hardware wallets
+1. Hardware wallets

 Hardware wallets work the same, except instead of storing files, you can use the built-in software to store your cryptocurrency.
 The rest works pretty much the same, and they are considered extremely safe because you can carry them with you and only connect them when you need to make a payment.

-Of course, the downside to this approach is the fact that you cannot just send payments instantly, as you can with your mobile wallet, for example.
-Instead, you need to have a computer, and one with internet access, at that.
+Of course, the downside to this approach is that you cannot send payments instantly, as you can with your mobile wallet, for example.
+Instead, you need a computer, and one with internet access.
+In other words, these are perfect for keeping your money safe, but not that great for trading or making payments on the go.

 Pros of hardware wallets: